 - I was not lying on my back for any of the delivery

 - I went into it with absolute faith in my body

 Empowering.
 Wondrous.
 Life-changing.

-This was written at the time my third child was born after a four-year fertility journey.
+This was written at the time my third child was born after an almost four-year fertility journey.
 It was first published on the SheBirths.com blog.
 If you have any questions at all, I’d be happy to answer them, just comment below.